 A: I chose to pursue physical therapy because I have always wanted to have an understanding of the human body - how it works, how it moves, and how we can make it be the best for us!
 I still remember my first anatomy and physiology class in high school and it piqued a curiosity in me that I don’t think will ever run out!
 I was drawn to physical therapy because of the amount of time you get to spend with each client; to really get to know them so that you can form a partnership to work toward reaching their goals.
 I love how physical therapy combines science and art to facilitate healing.

-Q: What keeps you engaged in your work?
+Q: What keeps you engaged as a physical therapist?

-Q: What kinds of patients do you like working with most?
+Q: What kind of clients do you like working with most?

-Q: What conditions/health patterns do you like to work with most?
+Q: What conditions do you like to work with most?

 Q: How do you spend your free time?

 A: I love to spend my free time outside as much as possible, whether that’s going for a morning ski with friends, going on a camping trip, or hanging out at the lake.
 I love being outside in all of the seasons that Minnesota brings us!
 A long ski in the woods, followed by a hot sauna and then a warm bowl of soup and a nap by the fire is one of my favorite ways to spend a winter day.

 Q: How do you celebrate living in your body?